AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/transforms/encapsulate.md

 ## Adobe Commerce example

-If you need to access two Adobe Commerce GraphQL endpoints without introducing any prefixes, using a single API Mesh configuration, you will need a transform strategy to avoid naming conflicts.
+If you need to access two Adobe Commerce GraphQL endpoints without introducing any prefixes, while using a single API Mesh configuration, you will need a transform strategy to avoid naming conflicts.

 Instead of using a [`prefix`](./prefix.md), which will involve more changes, you can use the encapsulate transform and wrap one of the sources within a field.
 For example, one source would be `data.storeConfig` and another could be `data.source2.storeConfig`.
 In the following example query, `storeConfig` will continue to point to the main `storeConfig` and `commerce2.storeConfig` will point to your additional source's `storeConfig`.